strata-fit/strata-fit-incidence-prevalence/README.md

 > All patient-level data **remains local** and is never committed or shared.
-Only aggregated summaries are exported for federation.
+Only aggregated summaries are exported and shared with WP3.

 ##  Getting Started